 And as Gartner points out, backed up by many other industry statistics, there is not a lot of good news when it comes to how the PMO and Project teams are considered by the rest of the organization.
 An amazing 68% of stakeholders perceive their PMOs to be bureaucratic and only 40% of projects met their goals when it comes to schedule, budget and quality.

 For many, this misalignment is caused through a lack of adequate tools, as well as the 4 fundamental pillars that drive program success – resources, money, deliverables and benefits.

 PPM and the PMO go hand in glove with PPM offering a number of primary functions to the organization, including:

 - Portfolio Governance and Oversight

 - Portfolio Planning including Resource Allocation

 - Portfolio Process Management

 It’s not all bad news however, a significant minority of PMO’s are maturing in a way that adds great value to their businesses.
-In our article 7 Characteristics of a Best in Class PMO we talk about what these best in class PMOs do from a strategic and tactical viewpoint to separate themselves from the rest.
 With the right knowledge and an effective game plan, and the right toolset your PPM and PMO strategy can make a huge difference.